akutschi/docs/content/documentation/Algorithms/Multiplication/index.md

 The **base case** for integer multiplication are two single-digit numbers.
 They can be multiplied in one basic operation and return the result.

-### Karatsuba Algorithm
+### Explanation of the Karatsuba Algorithm

-The Karatsuba Algorithm is an improved version of the recursive algorithm explained in the previous chapter.
+The Karatsuba Algorithm is an improved version of the recursive algorithm explained in the previous section.

 Starting with the following expression that just expresses the multiplication of x and y.